x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/delegate-installations.md

 ## How do you know this worked?

-To verfiy that you've successfully provisioned an Exchange server for a delegate installation of Exchange, do the following steps:
+To verify that you've successfully provisioned an Exchange server for a delegate installation of Exchange, do the following steps:

 1. In Active Directory Users & Computers, select **Microsoft Exchange Security Groups**, double-click **Exchange Servers**, and then select the **Members** tab.